pharmavillage/documentation/content/commands/expire/index.md

 syntax_str: seconds [NX | XX | GT | LT]
 title: EXPIRE
 ---

 Set a timeout on `key`.
 After the timeout has expired, the key will automatically be deleted.
-A key with an associated timeout is often said to be _volatile_ in Redis terminology.
+A key with an associated timeout is often said to be _volatile_ in Pharmavillage terminology.

 The timeout will only be cleared by commands that delete or overwrite the